phax/ph-web/README.md

   * ph-httpclient
     * Contains Apache HTTP client related helpers
   * ph-web
-    * Other high-level abstraction for servlets, file-upload, browser information, sitemap, web scopes etc.
+    * Other high-level abstraction for servlets, file-upload and web scopes
+  * ph-sitemap (since v9.0.0)
+    * Containing Sitemap generation helper
+  * ph-xservlet (since v9.0.0)
+    * Contains an extended Servlet framework (XServlet is just a name I gave it internally and not an official name)

 # News and noteworthy